 While you can get traditional tripod or A-frame style guitar stands for under $10, you compromise a bit of security for the savings.
 Those stands are cheap for a reason: they’re usually made of thinner, lightweight materials, and are balanced in a way that makes them easy to tip forward.

-The Hercules AGS Single Guitar Stand
+The Hercules GS414B Single Guitar Stand

 Imagine, if you will, the guitar gods taking a standard floor guitar stand and smashing it together with a wallmount guitar hanger.
 From an explosion of lightning and thunder emerges the Hercules AGS Guitar Stand, a hybrid floor stand where the guitar actually hangs from the headstock.